TWO TERRIBLE FIRES DEVASTATED NATICK ALMOST 150 YEARS AGO

 In mid-January 1874 The Natick Bulletin’s headlines shouted the dreadful story.
 A fast-moving fire had destroyed 37 buildings and much of the town center.
 Losses were estimated at over $650,000.
 On January 14, The Boston Globe said the previous day’s conflagration was “One of seething flame, the light of which illuminated the sky for a distance of twenty miles around!”
 Newspaper editors and writers didn’t hold anything back in the late 19th century.
 The stories were hyped with sensational details and they openly embraced a community spirit that reflected the alarming impact of the fire.

 For a small town like Natick (population about 7,500 in 1874), the loss was comparatively worse than the destruction in the Great Chicago Fire of 1871.
 In Natick, as in most towns, its wooden structures made fire risk a constant danger.
-The horrible inferno on that cold January night all too vividly brought to mind the destructive blaze that destroyed seven buildings in the center of South Natick less than two years earlier.
+The horrible inferno on that cold January night all too vividly brought to mind the destructive blaze that leveled seven buildings in the center of South Natick less than two years earlier.
 That fire, on March 2, 1872, was a calamity on a smaller scale, but it sometimes gets a footnote in town histories.
 The South Natick fire burned the Natick Historical Society’s first collection of stuffed animals and artifacts (see story below).

 The downtown fire started at Summer and Main streets, close to the fire department’s Eagle Engine House—which burned down.
 The blaze spread south to engulf most of “Clark’s elegant block” facing Central Street, and also moved north across Summer to consume the Wolcott Shoe Factory and much of that block.
 Capricious winds arched the flames eastward across Main Street and ignited a couple dozen businesses and dwellings, consuming the First Congregational Church, the fire department’s hook-and-ladder house, banks, town offices, stores and two “coffin warerooms.”
+Within four hours, the destruction was complete.

 In profoundly sad language, The Natick Bulletin wrote the lead of its first story about the fire: “The business portion of our beautiful town lies in ashes.
 The fire demon has laid his withering hand upon the home of nearly our whole mercantile, religious and professional interests, and it is vanished from sight.
 It is almost too terrible to realize.”